ray-project/ray/doc/source/rllib.rst

 try setting ``OMP_NUM_THREADS=1``.
 Similarly, check configured system limits with `ulimit -a` for other resource limit errors.

-For debugging unexpected hangs or performance problems, try using ``ray stack`` to dump stack traces for all workers (requires py-spy to be installed).
+For debugging unexpected hangs or performance problems, you can run ``ray stack`` to dump the stack traces of all Ray workers on the current node.
+This requires py-spy to be installed.